 - 1. Has successfully completed a supervised drug or alcohol rehabilitation program (as applicable) and is no longer engaging in the illegal use of a controlled substance or abuse of alcohol; - 2.
-Has otherwise been rehabilitated successfully and is no longer engaging in the illegal use of a controlled substance or abuse of alcohol; or

-- 3. Is participating in a supervised drug or alcohol rehabilitation program and is no longer engaging in the illegal use of a controlled substance or abuse of alcohol. - F. Informal Hearing Procedures for Denial of Assistance on the Basis of Ineligible Immigration Status

-The participant family may request that the Metropolitan Development and Housing Agency provide for an informal hearing after the family has notification of the INS decision on appeal, or in lieu of request of appeal to the INS.
+Has otherwise been rehabilitated successfully and is no longer engaging in the illegal use of a controlled substance or abuse of alcohol; or - 3.
+Is participating in a supervised drug or alcohol rehabilitation program and is no longer engaging in the illegal use of a controlled substance or abuse of alcohol. - F. Informal Hearing Procedures for Denial of Assistance on the Basis of Ineligible Immigration Status of the INS decision on appeal, or in lieu of request of appeal to the INS.
 This request must be made by the participant family within 30 days of receipt of the Notice of Denial or Termination of Assistance, or within 30 days of receipt of the INS appeal decision.